nathang15/go-tinystore/README.md

-# go tinystore
+# Distributed cache implementation

-## This is for learning purposes so the implementation might not be correct or performant.
+## ⚠️This is for learning purposes so the implementation might not be correct or performant.
+See credit

 ### Features:
 - LRU cache